 3.6.
 And when the woman saw the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired (acquired) to make one wise,* she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

 *Usually taught as the lust of the flesh (food, eyes), however, the component of “to make one wise” seems to clinch Eve into acting; also, boastful within the self, apart or outside of God.
-At this point, the intellectual fabric of Eve’s mind is woven, grasping instead of receiving within God’s order of events, acquiring instead of taking harvest from God’s bounty—good is everywhere within the garden but Eve chooses otherwise, sealing the separation.
+At this point, the intellectual fabric of Eve’s mind is woven, grasping instead of receiving within God’s order of events, acquiring, instead of receiving harvest from God’s bounty—good is everywhere within the garden but Eve chooses otherwise, sealing the separation.
 No longer God-centered, Eve becomes self-centered.
-Eve’s destiny is now bound by what she can see and understand, with God’s vision sublimated.
-Eve’s real harvest will become a calculus of wants, lusts, cunning to obtain, and eventually greed, or greed for power instead of coveting righteousness.
-Man’s power to execute such warrants is established, and to take by desire is also obtained (license, intellectual justification).

 3.7 And the eyes of both of them were opened, and they knew that they were naked;* and they sowed fig leaves together, and made themselves aprons.

 *Adam becomes “naked” through the loss of his likeness to God.
 God does not sin: Adam has sinned, and he is no longer like God, producing a sense of wrongness and shame.
 God does not need clothes, but Adam must now cover himself, cover his loss.
-The shame itself is not sexual but deals more with identity and communion and oneness, and the resultant separation.
+The shame itself deals more with identity and communion and oneness, and the resultant separation.
 Adam and Eve have separated themselves from God and godly standards.

 If God oversees, His time and His timing are essential.
 God’s timing (season) has now been negated.
 The mystical ascension so many seek, and which Eve sought (wisdom), is best kept in the character Christ demonstrated: completing his mission (will of my Father), obedience (not my will), loving God (1st commandment), loving others (2nd commandment), and many more attributes that could be mentioned.
 Eve’s scale of abandoned principles is overwhelming.
 Jesus will later delineate the teaching of the Way so that those not knowing may know, and those who drift may follow.